matteobortolazzo/couchdb-net/README.md

 var securityInfo = await rebels.Security.GetInfoAsync();
 ```

+### Other IQueryable methods?

+IQueryable methods that are not natively supported by CouchDB are evaluated in-memory using the IEnumerable counterpart, if possible.
+**WARN** Max and Min are not working now because the mapping from IQueryable to IEnumerable is not 1 to 1.

 ## Authentication

 If authentication is needed currently there are two ways: Basic and Cookie authentication.